mrsmithgavin/testcafe-exploration/README.md

 ## TODO:
 - Move initial test to use new page framework
 - Think about setting up in CI
-- THink about changing to classes.
+- Think about changing to classes.
 - Write up a doc explaining my choices.
 What I discovered with my approach.

 ## DONE: